Schoolforbasics/runbooks/AnacondaRepository.rst

     sudo service mongod status
     mongod (pid 1234) is running...

-.. note:: Additional mongodb installation information can be found `here <https://docs.mongodb.org/manual/tutorial/install-mongodb-on-red-hat/>`__.
+NOTE: Additional MongoDB installation information can be found `here <https://docs.mongodb.org/manual/tutorial/install-mongodb-on-red-hat/>`__.

 Configure Anaconda Repository
 ------------------------------

-Prior to installing Anaconda Repository components the following needs to be done by someone with `sudo` privileges
+Before installing Anaconda Repository components, the following must be done by someone with `sudo` privileges.

 Create Anaconda Repository administrator account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a terminal window, create a new user account for Anaconda Repo named ``anaconda-server``.
+In a terminal window, create a new user account named ``anaconda-server`` for the administrator of Anaconda Repo:

 ::

     sudo useradd -m anaconda-server

-.. note:: ``anaconda-server`` can be configured to any other service account name
+NOTE: The account named ``anaconda-server`` may be configured to any other service account name.

 Create Anaconda Repository directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~